kwea123/cpp_data_algo/DisjointHW/README.md

 ```
 Where `S` means "start" and `E` means "goal".

-Your generated labyrinth will very likely be different from this one as it is totally random, but you need to make sure that every two cells are connected by *one unique path*.
+Your generated labyrinth will very likely be different from this one as it is totally random, but you need to make sure that every two empty cells are connected by *one unique path*.

 You can change `N` in *line 47* to test different labyrinth sizes.